 Generally, haricot vert are slimmer, longer, and straighter (similar to a french green bean) than traditional string beans.
 They are harvested earlier than traditional green beans and are more tender, flavorful and take less time to cook.

 More Easy Vegan Side Dishes

 Did you know commenting and rating recipes is one of the best ways to support your favorite food bloggers?
 If you made this recipe, please consider a five star rating below and leave a comment.
 Also, please share your photos on instagram by tagging me @dkhealthcoach and using the hashtag #debraklein

 - ½ teaspoon crushed red pepper

-- Use a heavy baking tray and toss all ingredients together.
+- Use a heavey baking tray and toss all ingredients, except for garlic together.

 - Roast for 5 minutes.
 Add garlic to pan and toss well.
 Roast for an additional 8-10 minutes, or until beans are desired tenderness.
 I like mine al dente so I take them out at the 13 minutes total roasting time.
 But, you do you and keep them in for as long as 20 minutes if that's how you like them.

 - Serve warm or at room temperature.

 - Using a cast iron pan on the stove is quicker, but requires your full attention.
 I prefer this method because it lets me be more in control and the beans retain a more vibrant color.

 - The oven method is totally hands off, but will take longer, and the beans will be less vibrant in color.